ThiagoLima7/ThiagoLima7/README.md

 # 💫 About Me:
-I.T Consultant and hopefully a future Project Manager. currently a trilingual and aspiring polyglot
+I.T Consultant and hopefully a future Project Manager. currently trilingual and aspiring polyglot

 ## 🌐 Socials: